asardaes/dtwclust/cran-comments.md

-## Update to version 4.1.0
+## Update to version 4.1.1
-* Added more cluster validity indices
+Short-term update: a modification introduced in v4.1.0 produces erroneous clustering results due to wrong logic.
-* Minor fixes
+Sorry for that.

 ## Test environments
 * Local GNU/Linux, R 3.4.1